corydolphin/flask-cors/README.md

 *  `origin` a list of origins to support
 *  `methods` a list or string of methods to support
 *  `max_age` a timedelta or string to set Access-Control-Max-Age headers
-*  `headers` Headers to set Access-Control-Allow-Headers
+*  `headers` Headers to set as Access-Control-Allow-Headers